OpenQuantumDesign/oqd-trical/docs/explanation/hamiltonian_construction/derivation.md

 /// admonition | Goal
     type: goal

-Derive the General hamiltonian of the trapped-ion system for:
+Compute the general hamiltonian of the trapped-ion system for:

 - $N$ ions
   - $J$ considered electronic states each